Van Binsbergen v Bestuur van de Bedrijfsvereniging voor de Metaalnijverheid

-Van Binsbergen v Bestuur van de Bedrijfvereniging voor de Metaalnijverheid (1974) Case 33/74 is an EU law case, concerning the free movement of services in the European Union.
+Van Binsbergen v Bestuur van de Bedrijfsvereniging voor de Metaalnijverheid (1974) Case 33/74 is an EU law case, concerning the free movement of services in the European Union.

 Facts

 A Dutch legal adviser transferred his residence from the Netherlands to Belgium while proceedings were taking place before a Dutch social security court for his client, Mr Van Binsbergen.
 Dutch law stated only those established in the Netherlands could act as legal advisers.
 The court asked whether article 56 had direct effect, and if the rule was compatible.
 UK and Ireland argued that the services article should not have direct effect.

 Judgment

 The Court of Justice held that TFEU article 56 did have direct effect after the expiry period.
 The public interest in administration of justice could be ensured by requiring an address for a service to be maintained, rather than a residence.

 16 In relation to a professional activity the exercise of which is similarly unrestricted within the territory of a particular member state, the requirement of residence within that state constitutes a restriction which is incompatible with articles 59 and 60 of the Treaty if the administration of justice can satisfactorily be ensured by measures which are less restrictive, such as the choosing of an address for service.